-First Response Paper Due: Friday, April 17th by 5 p.m. in Kenna 323.
-Second Response Paper Due: Friday, May 1st by 5 p.m. in Kenna 323.
-Third Response Paper Due: Friday, May 15th by 5 p.m. in Kenna 323.
-Fourth Response Paper Due: Friday, May 29th by 5 p.m. in Kenna 323.
+First Response Paper Due: Friday, 4/21 by 5 p.m. in Kenna 323.

+Second Response Paper Due: Friday, 5/5 by 5 p.m. in Kenna 323.
+Third Response Paper Due: Friday, 5/19 by 5 p.m. in Kenna 323.
+Fourth Response Paper Due: Friday, 6/2 by 5 p.m. in Kenna 323.

-Final Paper (12-15 pages): This paper will include your personal experience and will also include your journals which will be factored into the grade for this project.
+Final Paper (12-15 pages): This paper will include your personal experience and will also include your journals which will be factored into the grade for this paper.
 Papers may focus on any dimension of these intersections, such as personal koans and the personal transformation of suffering, the theory of mindfulness and its application in every-day life, the theory of Zen precepts and actual application of the precepts, the theory of ordinary mind and the actual experience of ordinary mind, etc. Prompts for the final paper will be handed out in the seventh week of class.
 No emailed final papers will be accepted.
-10 points off if projects are emailed.
+10 points off if papers are emailed.
 10 points off if papers are not handed into my mailbox in Kenna 323 as requested.
-If you cannot stay till June 11th you must hand in your final paper early.
+If you cannot stay till June 15th, you must hand in your final paper early.
+You can hand in the paper before June 15th if you wish.

-Due Date for Final Paper: Thursday, June 11th by 5 p.m. in my mailbox in Kenna 323.
+Due Date for Final Paper: Thursday, June 15th by 5 p.m. in my mailbox in Kenna 323.
 You may hand your paper in before that due date anytime between 8 a.m. and 5 p.m. during finals week.

 Journals and Required Meditation (Zazen) (Integrated into Final Paper): Once meditation instruction occurs, students are expected to meditate 15-30 minutes five days a week.
 Students will also be required to do one half-day or one full day Zen sitting.
 These experiences will be integrated into class work and your final paper.
 In addition, beginning in the third week you will choose a precept to work with for four weeks.

 Then, in the seventh week you will develop a personal koan to work with for four weeks.
 You will be expected to keep a journal with a minimum of three entries per week that address your meditation experience and your precept or koan.
 Further instructions will be handed out in class on the day of training.
 Your experience itself will not be graded, but your good faith effort and recording of your experience will.
-In addition, you will not be able to do the final project without having meditated.
-If journals and regular meditation have been done, then grading of the final project will begin at 100 out of 100.
-If they have not been done, grading will begin at 80 out of 100 for the final project and of course it will be difficult to do well anyway since your direct experience is a key component of the final project.
+In addition, you will not be able to do the final paper without having meditated.
+If journals and regular meditation have been done, then grading of the final paper will begin at 100 out of 100.
+If they have not been done, grading will begin at 80 out of 100 for the final paper and of course it will be difficult to do well anyway since your direct experience is a key component of the final paper.